xtendui/xtendui/src/gatsby/markdown/components/core/row/other.md

 ## Touch overflow

-Use `.row-touch-overflow` to have browser scroll overflow on touch devices.
+Use `.row-touch-overflow` to have browser overflow scroll on touch devices (use touch device to see it in action).

 <demo>
   <demovanilla src="vanilla/components/core/row/touch-overflow">